staking-foundation/docs/Readme.md

 ```

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+# Contribute to these docs

+This guide is available open-source, and is open to community contributions to keep improving it.

+If you'd like to contribute:

+1. Clone this repository
+2. Follow the Readme instructions to set it up locally.
+3. Send a Pull Request with your improvements.

+Contributions can include improving the writing, providing guides and new sections, or new resources!

+Lazy?
+Feel free to create an Issue to suggest improvements for others to consider.